DoubleT136/Dining-Duel/README.md

 To install dependencies (--save to add to package.json):
     `npm install [dependency] --save`

-To populate a freshly cleared database:
+To populate a freshly cleared local database:
     `bash < add_images.sh`

+To push changes to Heroku:
+    `git push heroku master`

 ### Problem statement
 Tufts students often have trouble deciding whether to eat at Carmichael or Dewick-Macphie dining hall.
 Dining Duel makes the choice easy, with a compiled cumulative score for each dining hall.